rwyant/index/Yapper/README.md

 Yapper has integrated our location-based chat feature in [Drunk Mode](https://itunes.apple.com/us/app/drunk-mode-party-app-friend/id628228162?mt=8) as **'Hotspots'**.

 Other _Drunk Mode_ users can keep up with what's going on through a sophisticated system of geofences, push notifications, and most importantly, drunk people!

-## LESSONS LEARNED
-The founding of an early-stage tech startup brings with it a lifetime of _lessons learned_.
-This BRANCH is meant to be a living, breathing, and constantly evolving representation of that roller-coaster -- _come back in a few days to see all the new things that we add_!